 Collard greens are one of my favorite sides—and yet I tend to only cook them on special occasions since they can take so long to prepare.
 But here's some good news: The process just got a lot quicker!

-Epicurious on MSN
+Hosted on MSN

 15 types of greens and how to cook each one

 Winter tends to draw the short stick when it comes to seasonal produce love.
-Though its offerings aren’t always as bright and colorful as peak spring, summer and fall fruits and vegetables, the cold ...
+Though their offerings aren’t always as bright and colorful as peak spring, summer and fall fruits and vegetables, the cold ...

 Some results have been hidden because they may be inaccessible to you